Dr. Brian E. Jackson, DDS, Dentist

 Media Releases

-In regards to his educational background, Dr. Jackson earned his Bachelor of Arts degree in Zoology from Miami University in 1987, followed by his Doctor of Dental Surgery degree from The Ohio State University College of Dentistry in 1991.
-The following year, he completed his general practice residency at the Medical College of Ohio.
+Dr. Jackson’s educational journey is marked by a Bachelor of Arts Degree in Zoology from Miami University in 1987, followed by a Doctor of Dental Surgery Degree from The Ohio State University College of Dentistry in 1991.
+He further honed his skills by completing a general practice residency at the Medical College of Ohio, solidifying his expertise in the field of dentistry.

 Recommended Articles